Coder4916/Think-In-Space/README.md

 1. As a first-time user, I want to be able to find the information I'm looking for quickly and easily and be able to navigate the website with ease.
 2. As a first-time user, I want to learn about the owner and find out about their previous qualifications/experience.
 3. As a first-time user, I want to know what type of coaching services the owner/website offers.
-4. As a first-time user, I want to be able to locate the owners social media links to see their followings and find any potential reviews etc.
+4. As a first-time user, I want to be able to locate the owner's social media links to see their followings and find any potential reviews etc.
 5. As a first-time user, I want to have the option to contact the owner further if required.

 #### **Returning User Goals**

-1. As a returning user, I want to know if there's a FAQs page for any questions I may have.
+1. As a returning user, I want to know if there's an FAQs page for any questions I may have.
 2. As a returning user, I want access to different ways of contacting the user further if required.
 3. As a returning user I want to easily access further information as required.